 ORCID number: Kin Pan Au (0000-0002-7138-9805); Albert Chi Yan Chan (0000-0002-1383-2952).

-Author contributions: Au KP did the literature review and wrote the manuscript.
-Chan ACY supervised the study and made revision to the manuscript.
-Both of them approved the submitted version of the manuscript.
+Author contributions: Au KP did the literature review and wrote the manuscript; Chan ACY supervised the study and made revision to the manuscript; Both authors approved the submitted version of the manuscript.

-Conflict-of-interest statement: None of the authors ha s any conflict of interest.
+Conflict-of-interest statement: The authors have no conflict of interest.

 Open-Access: This is an open-access article that was selected by an in-house editor and fully peer-reviewed by external reviewers.
 It is distributed in accordance with the Creative Commons Attribution Non Commercial (CC BY-NC 4.0) license, which permits others to distribute, remix, adapt, build upon this work non-commercially, and license their derivative works on different terms, provided the original work is properly cited and the use is non-commercial.
 See: http://creativecommons.org/licenses/by-nc/4.0/